-The NMBU (Norwegian University of Life Sciences NMBU) has identified four value chains with business potential in land-based bio-industries.
+NMBU) has identified four value chains with business potential in land-based bio-industries.

-- 1. converting forest-based biomass to biofuels - bio-refining biological resources for microbial food and feed - 3. precision breeding based on genetic research - 4. developing robot-based production technologies
+- 1. converting forest-based biomass to biofuels - 2. bio-refining biological resources for microbial industries by 2050.

-Estimates suggest that these four value chains can increase gross value creation by NOK 40 billion in the relevant industries by 2050.
-At the same time, the NMBU points out that the growth potential for the Norwegian bioeconomy is significantly greater.
+Using renewable biological resources to produce new At the same time, the NMBU points out that the growth potential for the Norwegian bioeconomy is significantly portant method of creating value in the Norwegian greater.
 Based on earlier estimates, the turnover of the bioeconomy could triple by 2050.
-Success will require a comprehensive policy and predictable regulatory systems.
-It will also require investment in the industry that targets the entire value chain, from innovation to end product.
-There must be access to venture capital and infrastructure in order to upscale processes.
-Increased expertise in innovation and business development will also be needed.
+Success will require a minimises the environmental impact.
+Technological comprehensive policy and predictable regulatory systargets the entire value chain, from innovation to end product.
+There must be access to venture capital and value chains and create new opportunities.
+It will also infrastructure in order to upscale processes.
+Increased tions will create new markets and value chains, and make it more attractive to create durable, sustainable products.